roman-kyzymenko/paliy-docs/privacy-policy/en.md

 The app stores only:

-- widget settings (language, or UI preferences)
+- widget settings (language, UI preferences)
 - last retrieved schedule data

 Stored locally on your device.